-Secure storage is defined as a securely locked cabinet or cupboard.
+Secure storage is defined as a securely locked cabinet or cupboard (where work is stored in hard copy format).

 Where candidates are producing artefacts (e.g. Art and Design or Design and Technology) secure storage may be defined as a classroom, studio or workshop which is locked or supervised from the end of one session to the start of the next.